ALRW/dayAsADev/courseSections/section9.md

 What did you see?
 Is this what you expect?

 While there is some initial configuration in the test file we have just created the key to understanding it is seeing that we are *describing* our Prototype App and saying that *it* displays a homepage.
-The test is *expecting* to see that when we ask for that page we get a [HTTP 200 response](https://httpstatuses.com/200) Essentially telling us that the request has succeeded.
+The test is *expecting* to see that when we ask for that page we get a [HTTP 200 response](https://httpstatuses.com/200) essentially telling us that the request has succeeded.

-Great but lets see if we can go a little bit further and actually test what is on the page we have created in `index.erb`.
+Great but let's see if we can go a little bit further and actually test what is on the page we have created in `index.erb`.
 Add the following test after the `end` of the first `it` block and before the `end` of the `describe` block.

 ```ruby
 it 'displays the company name: Prototype Inc' do